 Delivery schedules and development progress will be recorded and shared with the Council as necessary and are open to inspection at any time.

-The booking-in system will be the best source of this information and will be always kept on site or easily accessible.
+The booking-in system will be the best source of this information and will be kept on site or easily accessible at all times.